 I am choosing my spots carefully.
 Some of these low-growers link to other, larger winter shrubs (hellebores under edgeworthia); some have begun the process of populating large areas (cyclamen in the sunken woods); and still others – such as the eranthis and snowdrops hidden at the top of the drive where we began this tale – are intended to impress in the same way as a carefully selected scarf draped casually around one’s neck might do.
 “This?
 Oh I just threw that on.”

-This article was originally published in The Frederick News Post and is republished here with kind permission.
+A version of this article was originally published in The Frederick News Post.